Half-Life: Blue Shift: Development

 Blue Shift was announced in the second quarter of 2000 as part of an upcoming Dreamcast port of Half-Life.
 While the port was developed by Captivation Digital Laboratories, Blue Shift was developed by Gearbox Software, who also developed the first Half-Life expansion, Opposing Force.
 The game had the working title Half-Life: Guard Duty; publisher Sierra Entertainment announced the name Blue Shift on August 30, 2000.
 As with Opposing Force, the title has a double meaning, referring to both the blue shift light phenomenon and the name of Barney's shift.
 The Dreamcast port would include higher detail models and textures that were double the polygon count of Valve's original Half-Life models.

 At the European Computer Trade Show in September 2000, information about Blue Shift's story and development direction was revealed, along with a release date of November 1, 2000, for the Dreamcast version of Half-Life.
 The port was delayed by Sierra to ensure the "high expectations of consumers" were met, anticipating release by the end of the year.

 On March 29, 2001, Sierra announced that Blue Shift would also be released for Windows as a standalone game that would not require the original Half-Life to run.
 The new models developed for the Dreamcast version would also be included in the PC version as the Half-Life High Definition pack, and could be applied to Half-Life and Opposing Force.
 At the E3 2001, Gearbox announced that Blue Shift was complete and exhibited a playable version.
-It was released on June 12, 2001.
+It was released on June 12, 2001, in North America, and on June 15 in Europe.
 On June 16, 2001, Sierra canceled the Dreamcast port of Half-Life, citing "changing market conditions".
 A late build of the Dreamcast version eventually leaked online, featuring complete versions of Half-Life and Blue Shift.